chloealbright/DevHiveMind/Design/SOLID Design Principles.md

 Whenever you need to add additional behaviors, or methods, you don’t have to modify the existing one, instead, you start writing new methods.

-This is another beautiful SOLID design principle, coined by Uncle Bob on his classic [**Clean Codebook**](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882?tag=javamysqlanta-20), which prevents someone from changing already tried and tested code.

-> _The key benefit of this design principle is that already tried and tested code is not touched which means they won’t break._

 Because, _What if you changed a behavior of an object, where some other parts of the system depends on it?_.
 So, you need to change also every single part in the software that has a dependency with that object, and check the logic, and do some extra testing.

+> _The key benefit of this design principle is that already tried and tested code is not touched which means they won’t break._

 ## Liskov Substitution Principle (LSP)